pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 Scopus Search
 -------------

-:doc:`ScopusSearch <../reference/scopus.ScopusSearch>` implements the `Scopus Search API <https://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
+:doc:`ScopusSearch <../reference/pybliometrics.ScopusSearch>` implements the `Scopus Search API <https://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
 It performs a query to search for articles and then retrieves the records of the query.

 The class is initialized with a search query.
 Any query that works in the `Advanced Search on scopus.com <https://www.scopus.com/search/form.uri?display=advanced>`_ will work.
 An invalid search query will result in an error.

 .. code-block:: python

-    >>> from scopus import ScopusSearch
+    >>> from pybliometrics.scopus import ScopusSearch
     >>> s = ScopusSearch('FIRSTAUTH ( kitchin  j.r. )', refresh=True)